brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

-# Run Qiskit related code
+# Viewing and running the team Q-Harmonics Qiskit related code

 ## What is Qiskit?